chris-redekop/vagrant-inspec-aws/README.md

 1. `$ vagrant ssh`
 1. `$ inspec exec inspec-aws`

-This is a codebuild test.
+This is a second codebuild test.